ajinkyaporje/Machine_Learning-Face_and_Eye_Detection/README.md

 opencv.org/about/

-In this project, we can successfuly train our machine to detect face and eye of a person. the files were generated using cascade-trainer-gui, a free software that can be used to generate .xml files for computer vision algorithms.
+In this project, we successfully train our machine to detect face and eye of a person. the files were generated using cascade-trainer-gui, a free software that can be used to generate .xml files for computer vision algorithms.